CiaoGab/Movie-Watchlist/README.md

 ## Security Notes

 ### API Key Security
+- **Secure Setup**: Your API key is now stored in `api-config.js` which is automatically excluded from version control via `.gitignore`
-- **Public Repositories**: If your repository is public, be aware that your API key will be visible in the code
+- **Public Repositories**: Safe to use with public repositories since your API key won't be committed
 - **Private Repositories**: Safe to use with private repositories
 - **Production**: For production applications, consider implementing proper environment variable handling
 - **OMDB API**: The OMDB API used here is free and designed for public use, but monitor your usage